Fiat Tipo Quattro platform: In popular culture

 On the 6th episode in the 9th season of the British motoring program Top Gear, James May welded together the front halves of a Saab 9000 and Alfa Romeo 164 to make a stretch limousine.
 He said the two cars should be entirely compatible because they had the same wheelbase and floor pan.
 It was nicknamed the "Salfa Romeaab".

+The Hagerty YouTube channel produced Episode 40 of its REVelations documentary series on the Fiat Tipo Quattro cars, titled "When The World's Fastest FWD Sport Sedans Were Secretly The Same Car" and featured footage of the Lancia, Saab and Alfa models.
+This episode, like all others in the series, was hosted by Jason Cammisa.